logigearcorp/docs.testarchitect.com/content/user-guide/reporting-and-dashboard/dashboard/lesson-9-creating-dashboard-chartsdashboard-tutorials/creating-a-charttutorial-creating-a-chart/_index.md

     3. From the list of existing data profiles, click on **Test Results \(unfiltered\)**.

-    4.  **Note:** The data profile setup facility consists of several configuation screens, displayed at left.
+4.{{<note>}} The data profile setup facility consists of several configuation screens, displayed at left.
 You can go directly to any of those screens by clicking on its link.

         Click on the **Display Fields** link on the left side of the General Settings screen.